bicerfatih/AWSFlaskImageProcessingAPIService/README.md

     ```
     http://<Public IPv4 address here>:8000/get_frames?depth_min=9000.1&depth_max=9000.5)
     ```
-This will retrieve first 5 rows of processed image data.
+This will retrieve the first 5 rows of processed image data.
+You can change the depth_min and depth_max values.

 ## Contributing

 Contributions to this project are welcome.
 Please adhere to this project's code of conduct while contributing.